 #1 Do Hunter wellies come up big or run small?

 Hunter wellies are true to size and by no means come up small.
 It has been said that they come up big if anything.
-However, their fittings, on the whole, tend to be more accurate than not.
+However, their fittings, on the whole, tend to be true to size.

 #2 What size Hunter boots should I get if I am in between sizes?